 ‘Simplified by Cowrywise – Saving and Investing for Beginners was a virtual event put together to help beginners understand the steps needed to start saving and investing successfully.
-Simplified by Cowrywise are periodically held to help break down how money works for everyday people.
+Simplified by Cowrywise is periodically held to help break down how money works for everyday people.
 At the Simplified event held in May, Orifunke Lawal, Founder of Lady with Balls and Enor Izomor, Customer Experience Manager at Cowrywise shared actionable steps for anyone who’s just beginning their wealth journey.
 This summary of the session is for you if you feel like you don’t know exactly where to start.
 Read it and share your lessons with us in the comments.
 Oh, and remember to share with your friends too!

 How Orifunke imbibed a savings culture